applidium/OverlayContainer/README.md

 `OverlayContainer` uses a different approach.
 It tries to be as lightweight and non-intrusive as possible.
 The layout and the UI customization are done by you to avoid to corrupt your project. `OverlayContainer` adapts to it.
 See the provided examples for help or feel free to ask directly.

 The library focuses its effort on the hard part, the overlay translation.
-It perfectly mimics the overlay presented in the Shotcuts app.
+It perfectly mimics the overlay presented in the Siri Shotcuts app.

 - [x] Unlimited notches
 - [x] Adaptive to any custom layouts
 - [x] Fluid transitions between scroll & translation
 - [x] Rubber band effect
 - [x] Animations and target notch policy fully customizable
+- [x] Unit tested

 ## Requirements